543.1K

 This week supporters will hear:

-- Three Things Simon Roe knows to be true.
+- Three Things Jack Bohannan knows to be true.

 - AND subscribers also access all of our previous bonus content - a rich trove of insight on love, life and meaning created by Andrew and his interviewees.